Thomas Cavendish's circumnavigation: Voyage

 On 21 July 1586 Cavendish left Plymouth Sound with the three ships.
 Five days later, off Cape Finisterre they were involved in a minor skirmish with five Biscayne ships at long range for nearly three hours that only ended when darkness set in and contact was lost.
 Sailing past the Canary Islands they reached the West African coast (present day Sierra Leone) on 21 August.
 Eleven days were spent there procuring provisions and water.
 Whilst there they met the locals and even joined in with dances and festivities in the night.
 Cavendish intended to capture a Portuguese ship but due to a miscommunication with the natives they in turn burned the native village instead, carrying off with what little loot they could find.
-The natives retaliated by firing poisoned arrows one of which hit one the English sailors and who later died from the effects before they sailed off.
+The natives retaliated by shooting poisoned arrows, one of which hit an English sailor who died before they sailed off.